hopepx/Asg1/README.md

 Home(Logo), About, Services, Results, Reviews/Testimonial & Contact Page

 Page 1: Book a 30 min call consultation ( Graph Graphics)
-- Need to have a button with a dropdown effect which will drop down to a section with booking a call
+- Need to have a (Book Now) button with a dropdown effect which will drop down to a section with booking a call
-- Graph Graphics
+- Graph Graphics (Animation maybe)

 Page 2: What We Do aka Services that we provide
 - Search Engine Optimisation